tsunami416604/azure-docs.hu-hu/articles/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2.md

-  "id": "<this is a GUID operation id, you can call operations API with this to get status>", "activityId": "<this is a Guid correlation id>", "subscriptionId": "<Guid to uniquely identify this resource>", "publisherId": "<this is the publisher’s name>", "offerId": "<this is the offer name>",
+  "id": "<this is a GUID operation id, you can call operations API with this to get status>", "activityId": "<this is a Guid correlation id>", "subscriptionId": "<Guid to uniquely identify this resource>", "publisherId": "<this is the publisher's name>", "offerId": "<this is the offer name>",
   "planId": "<this is the plan id>",
   "quantity": "<the number of seats, will be null if not per-seat saas offer>",